BreadcrumbsHome / Workforce development / Cook Islands Family Violence Prevention Training Programme

 Cook Islands Family Violence Prevention Training Programme

 O Le Tōfā Mamao is fundamental to the Samoan cultural practices to help Samoan people build safe and healthier families.
-The Nga Vaka o Kaiga Tapu programme is the centrepiece of the Pasefika Proud initiative which aims to prevent family violence among Pacific communities.

 This FREE programme focuses on the values that underpins Turanga Māori concept and its significance as a solution to prevent family violence.
 Both Cook Islands Māori and English languages will be used to ensure your knowledge and experience is shared to enhance the discussion.